 Data, information and knowledge Professional Monitoring and Evaluation is based on hard facts: data, information, knowledge and understanding.
 Let us take a closer look at these concepts: WHAT IS DATA?
 As you will know, data is a collection of objective facts, such as numbers, words, images, measurements, observations or even just descriptions of things.
 In other words: Data is chunks of […]

 Don’t be fooled.
-The fact that the terms Monitoring and Evaluation often goes together and is called “M&E” is somewhat misleading.
+The fact that the terms Monitoring and Evaluation often go together and are called “M&E” is somewhat misleading.
 When governments or development organisations use the term “Monitoring & Evaluation”, however, they mean something very specific: Monitoring & Evaluation is about collecting and analysing data and reporting on findings on how well a programme, a policy, a service or an organisation is performing, and […]